alanng10/class-lang/Doc/Article/System/Memory/a.md

 A entry is has 2 Ints.
 The first Int is a 64 bit Int that is block memory addresss.
 The second Int is a 64 bit Int that is allocation bits of the block of the first Int.

+Memory space mapping starts from the root entry.